RasmusLindroth/tut/docs/man/tut.5.md

 **type**=*""*

 ## data
 Used for the tag type, so here you set the tag.
+If you have multiple you seperate them with a space.
 **data**=*""*

 ## keys